 - Last month, all products: Same as (3), but grouped by products.

-In addition to the preset views, you can customize your views using the available filters.
+In addition to the preset views, you can customize your report views using the available grouping and filtering options.

 Usage date returns actual usage and cost data incurred during the date range selected.
-If you select Usage date, then you can choose a preset or custom time range for charting cost data (available back to January 2017).
+When you select Usage date, you can choose a preset or custom time range for charting cost data (available back to January 2017).